-We replicate the short-run Afghanistan results with data from Iraq in Table 5 and the long-run results in Table 6.
+We replicated the short-run Afghanistan results with data from Iraq in Table 7 and the long-run results in Table 8.
 In neither case do we find any significant effect of civilian casualties on violent incidents.
+Appendix figure A2 present the results of applying the matching approach described above to data from Iraq.
+The pre-treatment match for Coalition-caused casualties is poor and, if anything, the Iraq data provide evidence of a capacity effect in that Coalition-caused casualties appear to predict a long-run decrease in insurgent attacks.